pt9999/fixlang_minilib/README.md

 To build example programs, type `make examples`.

 To run test codes, type `make test`.
-It has been tested in the following environment.
+It has been mainly tested in the following environment.

 - Ubuntu-22.04 on WSL 2
 - rustup 1.26.0